MichalMarsalek/nim-algebra/README.md

 * [x] `R/(f)` - rings factorized by a principal ideal `I(f)`

 Notes:
 Only factors of polynomial rings are supported.
-Only main ideals are currently supported.
+Only principal ideals are currently supported.

 ## Vectors & Matrices
 Types: